purxiz/scanny/README.md

 Of course, since I'm running this only on my LAN at the moment, this feature will probably not be coming in the immediate future.

-I now have 2 more planned features, the ability to edit the names of items, and the ability to add items without scanning a barcode...
-I'd like to keep the 3 fields on every screen and list on the left UI though, so I'll have to figure out how to do that exactly...
+I now have 2 more planned features, ~~the ability to edit the names of items~~ (done), ~~and the ability to add items without scanning a barcode...
+I'd like to keep the 3 fields on every screen and list on the left UI though, so I'll have to figure out how to do that exactly...~~ (done)

-I think I'll add a third table to associate a pantry_item_id with a name
+~~I think I'll add a third table to associate a pantry_item_id with a name~~ (done)

+#### Wishlist
+I'll get around to these eventually

+- show total added on each item as it's added in current add session on add screen